 - Who We Are: Oghma Creative Media is a traditional publisher reaching out to authors who don’t want to take the self-publishing route.
 We provide a team of editors, designers, and marketers to help bring your work to its finished form.
 Our goal is to develop long-term relationships with our authors and artists

 - What We Pay: We’re a traditional publisher.
 We pay royalties—a percentage of sales after production costs—on a quarterly basis.
 Our royalty split is 60/40 (60% for Oghma, 40% for the author) across the board for all formats: e-book, hardcopy, etc. For subsidiary rights—motion picture, television and other dramatic reproductions including, but not limited to web series and stage performances, etc., large print, audiobooks—that split reverses to 40/60 (40% for Oghma, 60% for the author).
 We do not pay advances.

-The manuscript should be submitted in Word format (.doc, .docx), and the filename should include only Title/Author Name.
+- How To Submit Your Work: We only accept electronic submissions.
+Please send the entire manuscript, with a cover letter and a one-page synopsis of the work.
+The cover letter should be mainly information about yourself and who referred you to us.
+Other information should include (but is not limited to) why you wrote the manuscript and the genesis of the idea for the manuscript.
+In the e-mail subject line, please put SUBMISSION: Title/Author Name.
+Send the e-mail to: firstname.lastname@example.org.The manuscript should be submitted in Word format (.doc, .docx), and the filename should include only Title/Author Name.
 All manuscripts should be formatted in 12 point, Times New Roman font, double-spaced, with one-inch margins and .22” first line indent.
+We use a blind submission format for consideration, so do not include author’s name in headers in your submission or anywhere except the Title Page.
 Submissions that fail to follow these guidelines will not be considered.
-Your one-page synopsis needs to be the basic summary of the story, all the major plot lines, and the major character (or characters), your name, and the manuscript’s word count.
-You should also include short synopses of any sequels or follow-up projects you would like our Acquisitions Board to consider.
+Your one-page synopsis needs to be the basic summary of the story, all the major plot lines, and the major character (or characters), your manuscript title, and the manuscript’s word count.
+You should also include a short synopses of any sequels or follow-up projects you would like our Acquisitions Board to consider.

 - Consideration: We know you’re anxious to hear back from us, but between our day-to-day publishing business and the sheer volume of submissions we receive, please allow eight to twelve weeks for consideration.
-If you have questions about your submission, or need to make a change (like a different email address, change of name, or you sent us the wrong file), put “QUERY” at the beginning of the subject line of the email.
+If you have questions about your submission or need to make a change (like a different email address, change of name, or you sent us the wrong file), put “QUERY” at the beginning of the subject line of the email.
 If for any reason you need to withdraw your submission, please email us as soon as possible with “WITHDRAW” at the beginning of the subject line.
-Do not, however, send status inquiries until after the first eight-to-twelve week period has elapsed.
+Do not, however, send status inquiries until after the first eight to twelve-week period has elapsed.
 If your manuscript is rejected, please do not reply asking for further details or suggestions.
 Again, with the sheer volume of submissions we receive, it would be impossible—and, frankly, counterproductive—for us to review and critique each one.
 Our general suggestion for rejections is to join a critique group and improve your craft with the help of fellow writers.
 Likewise, if your manuscript is accepted for publication, please allow six to eight weeks for our Business Department to follow up with you regarding your contract, and do not contact them beforehand.